Barthax/TGDips/README.md

 # TGDips
-Text files from analysing MAME INPs at TwinGalaxies.com
+Text files and supporting batch files created from analysing MAME INPs at TwinGalaxies.com